tara-fenton/git-branches-lesson/README.md

  </summary>
  <br>

+MAKE SURE YOU ARE ON THE RIGHT BRANCH!

+You can view what branch you are on in the terminal if you are using Zsh terminal

-Get in the habit of running to run this command first `git status` everytime before you add and commit.
+Get in the habit of checking the branch name and running this command `git status` everytime BEFORE you add and commit.
+Also, do a few git statuses to see what the terminal looks like at each stage of add, commit and push steps.

-    Changes not staged for commit:
-        (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
-                modified:   index.html

-    no changes added to commit (use "git add" and/or "git commit -a")
+Why?
+You don't want files to be added to an incorrect branch.
+If you forget to use VS code's git tab this will be a step that will catch you from adding files that shouldn't be added there.
+Being cautious in the beginning steps will save you and your team a lot of headaches.

 </details>